Ammar96399/autoscaler/cluster-autoscaler/cloudprovider/kamatera/README.md

 Copy [examples/deployment.yaml](examples/deployment.yaml) and modify the configuration as needed, see below regarding the required configuration values and format.
-When the configuraiont is ready, deploy it to your cluster e.g. using `kubectl apply -f deployment.yaml`.
+When the configuraiont is ready, deploy it to your cluster e.g. using `sudo k0s apply -f deployment.yaml`.

 ## Configuration